 AIHW Access magazine Media releases Subscribe to release notices Embargoed access to AIHW material Media contacts

 You are here:

-A degenerative joint condition affecting the weight-bearing joints such as the hips, knees and ankles as well as the hands and spine.
+Osteoarthritis is a degenerative joint condition affecting weight-bearing joints such as the hips, knees and ankles as well as the hands and spine.
 In the initial stages pain occurs in the joints during and after activity, but as the condition progresses pain may be experienced from minimal movement or during rest.

-A condition whereby there is a progressive loss of bone density and decrease in the strength of the skeleton with a resultant risk of fracture.
+Osteoporosis is a condition where there is a progressive loss of bone density and decrease in the strength of the skeleton with a resultant risk of fracture.

-The National Centre for Monitoring Arthritis and Musculoskeletal Conditions (the Centre) was established at the AIHW in 2005 to undertake surveillance and monitoring of arthritis and other musculoskeletal conditions in Australia.
+The National Centre for Monitoring Arthritis and Musculoskeletal Conditions (the Centre) was established at the Australian Institute of Health and Welfare (AIHW) in 2005 to undertake surveillance and monitoring of arthritis and other musculoskeletal conditions in Australia.
 The Centre is a source of statistical information about various types of arthritis and musculoskeletal conditions and their associated problems in Australia.
-The Centre is funded by the Department of Health and Ageing.
+The Centre is funded by the Department of Health.

 Contact the National Centre for Monitoring Arthritis and Musculoskeletal Conditions